aipacto/aipacto/README.md

 ## Vision & Mission

-Aipacto is an open-source, AI-powered chat platform designed to revolutionize decision-making and transparency in local and regional governments.
-Our vision is to set a new global standard for AI in politics and governance, starting with Catalan-speaking regions and expanding internationally.
-By leveraging advanced language models (like Aina Kit's Salamandra-7b-instruct), we empower public administrations and citizens with data-driven insights and accessible civic engagement tools.
+Aipacto is an open-source, AI-driven Operating System designed to revolutionize efficiency and transparency in city councils and local governments.
+Our vision is to set a new global standard for AI in public administration, starting in Spain and expanding internationally.
+By leveraging advanced language models and comprehensive data integration, we empower local governments with intelligent tools that streamline operations and enhance public service delivery.

 ### Why Aipacto?

-- **Empower Local Decision-Making**: Provide local governments with tools to analyze regional data and plan effectively, outperforming centralized systems by focusing on hyper-local context.
-- **Enhance Transparency & Access**: Make complex information accessible and actionable for citizens, fostering trust and participation.
+- **Streamline Public Operations**: Automate and optimize complex administrative processes, reducing bureaucracy and improving efficiency.
+- **Data-Driven Governance**: Transform vast amounts of public data into actionable insights for better decision-making.
-- **Scalable & Sustainable**: Designed for international adaptation, with a free self-hosted version and a paid cloud subscription for long-term viability.
+- **Scalable & Sustainable**: Designed for municipalities of all sizes, with a free self-hosted version and enterprise cloud solutions for long-term viability.

-### Example Use Cases
+### First Application: AI-Powered Tender Writer

+Our flagship application revolutionizes public procurement by leveraging comprehensive data from Spanish governmental tender portals:

-**For Citizens:**
+**For Procurement Officers:**

-- "What did the city council decide about the new equality plan in the last meeting?"
-- "Where can I find information on local cultural events and their economic impact?"
-- "How do I report a broken streetlamp in my neighborhood?"
-- "Explain the Municipal Action Plan in simple terms."
-- "What is the city doing to address the perception that 'nothing ever happens here'?"
+- "Generate a complete tender document for road maintenance services based on similar successful tenders"
+- "Analyze market pricing trends for IT services in municipalities of similar size"
+- "Create technical specifications for urban lighting projects using best practices from other cities"
+- "Draft evaluation criteria that comply with Spanish public procurement law"

-**For Government Officials & Staff:**
+**For Municipal Staff:**

-- "Generate a draft social media thread summarizing the last council meeting."
-- "Identify strengths and weaknesses in the opposition's arguments."
-- "Summarize citizen complaints about street cleaning."
-- "Analyze a large planning document and extract the 5 most relevant points."
-- "Identify mentions of 'economic impact' and 'sustainability' in festival reports."
+- "Find similar tenders from other councils for waste management contracts"
+- "Analyze tender requirements and suggest improvements based on successful awards"
+- "Generate procurement timelines that comply with legal requirements"
+- "Create budget justifications using comparable municipal data"

+**Key Features:**

+- **Comprehensive Data Integration**: Accesses all published tenders from Spanish governmental portals (PLACSP, regional platforms)
+- **Intelligent Document Generation**: Creates compliant tender documents using successful templates
+- **Market Intelligence**: Provides pricing insights and vendor analysis
+- **Legal Compliance**: Ensures all documents meet Spanish procurement regulations

 ### Economic & Social Impact

-- **Catalonia**: 900+ municipalities, €8B+ annual budget.
-Even 5% adoption could support €400M+ in managed resources.
+- **Spain**: 8,000+ municipalities managing €60B+ in annual procurement.
+Even 5% adoption could optimize €3B+ in public spending.
-- **Efficiency Gains**: 2-5% savings in operational budgets, potentially €8-20M optimized annually in early stages.
+- **Procurement Efficiency**: Reduce tender preparation time by 70% while improving quality and compliance.
+- **Market Intelligence**: Enable better pricing negotiations, potentially saving 2-5% on municipal contracts.
-- **Scalability**: Designed for Spain (8,000+ municipalities, €60B budget) and beyond, with plans for multilingual support.
+- **Scalability**: Starting in Spain with plans for EU expansion, leveraging multilingual AI capabilities.

 ## Architecture & Tech Stack

-Aipacto is built with a modern, robust architecture:
+Aipacto is built with a modern, enterprise-grade architecture:

-- **Clean Architecture & DDD**: The codebase is organized into bounded contexts, following Clean Architecture and Domain-Driven Design principles for maintainability and scalability.
+- **Clean Architecture & DDD**: Organized into bounded contexts following Clean Architecture and Domain-Driven Design for maintainability and scalability.
-- **TypeScript Everywhere**: Full stack, cross-platform development in TypeScript for consistency and safety.
+- **TypeScript Everywhere**: Full-stack development in TypeScript for consistency, safety, and developer productivity.
-- **Frontend**: React, React Native, Expo, Tamagui (Material Design 3, custom tokens for theming).
+- **Frontend**: React, React Native, Expo with Tamagui (Material Design 3) for cross-platform municipal applications.
-- **Backend**: Fastify (Node.js), Effect, containerized for secure computation.
+- **Backend**: Fastify (Node.js), Effect for functional programming, containerized for secure multi-tenant deployment.
-- **AI Orchestration**: LangChain, LangGraph for multi-agent workflows.
+- **AI Orchestration**: LangChain, LangGraph for multi-agent workflows processing tender documents and procurement data.
-- **Semantic Search**: Qdrant.
-- **Core LLMs**: Aina Kit's Salamandra models, with support for OpenAI, DeepSeek, Grok, etc.
-- **Data Storage**: PostgreSQL, Databricks.
-- **Other Tools**: Mass data processing, internet search, GitHub for open-source collaboration.
+- **Data Integration**: Comprehensive crawlers for Spanish governmental tender portals (PLACSP, regional platforms).
+- **Search & Analytics**: Qdrant for semantic search across tender documents, PostgreSQL for structured data.
+- **LLM Support**: Spanish-optimized models with fallback to OpenAI, Claude, and other providers.
+- **Security & Compliance**: Built for public sector requirements with audit trails and data protection.

 ## Core Components

-1. **Chat Interface**: Cross-platform (web/mobile) chat UI for users to query data, generate insights, or request actions.
+1. **Tender Writer Interface**: Cross-platform (web/mobile) application for creating and managing procurement documents.
-2. **Data Crawlers**: Scripts to collect and structure regional data for analysis.
+2. **Spanish Tender Data Crawlers**: Automated scripts to collect and structure tender data from governmental portals.
-3. **Agentic Workflows**: Multi-agent system orchestrated via LangChain and LangGraph.
+3. **Procurement AI Agents**: Multi-agent system specialized in tender analysis, document generation, and compliance checking.
-4. **Backend APIs**: Fastify server managing chat sessions, data processing, and agent tasks.
+4. **Municipal APIs**: Fastify server managing procurement workflows, document processing, and tender intelligence.

 ## Getting Involved

-We are actively developing the core web and mobile interfaces and the AI agent orchestrator.
-If you're interested in making a significant impact at the intersection of AI, governance, and open source, we'd love to have you contribute!
+We are actively developing the tender writer application and AI procurement agents.
+If you're interested in revolutionizing public procurement through AI and making municipal operations more efficient, we'd love to have you contribute!

 Before you start, please read our [Contributing Guide](./CONTRIBUTING.md) for setup instructions, coding standards, and contribution workflow.

 ## License

-Licensed under the MIT License with a visible attribution clause.
+Licensed under the GNU Affero General Public License v3.0.

-Any public use must display the text "Powered by AIPacto.com".

 See [LICENSE](./LICENSE) for full details.